-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 The Social Security Administration (SSA) clarified the treatment of printed copies of Wire Third Party Query (WTPY) and State Online Query (SOLQ) responses.
-Federal guidelines require states to comply with the same safeguard procedures addressed in the Internal Revenue Service (IRS), Publication 1075, "Tax Information Security Guidelines for Federal, State, and Local Agencies and Entities," although Program Support Unit (PSU) staff rarely have need to access or document the information discussed below.
-In keeping with SSA's guidance, the STAR+PLUS program will follow IRS safeguard procedures for printed copies of WTPY and SOLQ in those rare instances in which printing an SSA document is necessary.
+Federal guidelines require states to comply with the same safeguard procedures addressed in the Internal Revenue Service (IRS), Publication 1075, "Tax Information Security Guidelines for Federal, State, and Local Agencies and Entities."
+In keeping with SSA's guidance, the STAR+PLUS HCBS program will follow IRS safeguard procedures for printed copies of WTPY and SOLQ in those rare instances in which printing an SSA document is necessary.

 Guidelines for Printing WTPY and SOLQ Inquiry Screens